-EVALUATION OF IMPLEMENTATION OF THE DOMESTIC ANIMALS MANAGEMENT PLAN
+EVALUATION OF IMPLEMENTATION OF THE DOMESTIC ANIMAL MANAGEMENT PLAN

 Complete for each activity Was each activity completed?
-Annually Describe any changes you will make if you do that activity again.
-Annually Was an activity not done or is now not planned to be done?
-If an activity was unsuccessful and you don't plan to do it again, outline insights you have into why it didn't work.
-Complete for each objective Did you meet your objective by carrying out the planned activities?
+Describe any changes you will make if you do that activity again.
+Annually Was an activity not done or now not planned to be done?
+If an activity was unsuccessful and you don't plan to do it again, outline your insights into why it didn't work.
+Complete for each objective.
+Did you meet your objective by carrying out the planned activities?
 Yes/No Describe your level of success/progress in meeting the objective.

-12.3 SUMMARY OF OBJECTIVES AND ACTIVITIES FOR 2021 - 2025
+SUMMARY OF OBJECTIVES AND ACTIVITIES FOR 2021-2025